 – Shorter waits for the rides.
 This is a big one.
 No matter how amazing Flight of Passage is, no one wants to wait three hours for it, and visiting the parks with less people means less people waiting in lines.

 – You won’t have to find a parade or fireworks spot hours in advance; with less people not only will you be able to show up and find that perfect spot a little later on, but you won’t be squashed in there with 50,000 of your closest friends!

-– FastPasses will be easier to find.
-If less people are visiting the parks, then less people are looking for those elusive hard to find FastPasses, so there’s a higher chance you’ll snag one!
-Read through this post for everything you need to know about FastPass Tiers.
+– Genie+ and Lightning Lanes selections will be easier to find.
+If less people are visiting the parks, then less people are looking for those elusive ways to skip the line, so there’s a higher chance you’ll snag one!

 – Waits for Disney transportation will be less.
 If you’re staying on Disney property, waits for the buses, monorails, and the new Disney Skyliner system will be lower since room occupancy rates are always lower in January.

 – Disney dining will be easier.
 Whereas it’s almost impossible to book Cinderella’s Royal Table for the middle of December, you’ll find it much easier to book in the middle of January with lower crowds.